metalsmith/in-place/README.md

 [![coverage status][coverage-badge]][coverage-url]
 [![greenkeeper][greenkeeper-badge]][greenkeeper-url]

-> A metalsmith plugin for rendering templates to html
+> A metalsmith plugin for transforming your source files

-This plugin allows you to transform your source files.
+This plugin allows you to transform the contents of your source files.
 It uses file extensions to infer which transform to use.
-So files ending in `.njk` will be processed as nunjucks, `.pug` as pug, etc. You can even chain transformations by appending multiple extensions, which will be processed right-to-left.
+So files ending in `.njk` will be processed as nunjucks, `.md` as markdown, etc. You can even chain transformations by appending multiple extensions, which will be processed right-to-left.

 For support questions please use [stack overflow][stackoverflow-url] or our [slack channel][slack-url].
 For templating engine specific questions try the aforementioned channels, as well as the documentation for [jstransformers](https://github.com/jstransformers) and your templating engine of choice.